Benny Parsons: 1960s

 Parsons began his NASCAR career by running a single race in 1964 for Holman-Moody with a young Cale Yarborough.

 Parsons won the 1968 and 1969 ARCA championships, and then moved to Ellerbe, North Carolina.

-Parsons had three top-10 finishes in four NASCAR races in 1969.
+Parsons had three top-ten finishes in four NASCAR races in 1969.

 1970s

-Benny joined the NASCAR circuit full-time in 1970 with crew chief, John Hill.
-He had 23 top-10 finishes in 45 races, a pole at Langley Field Speedway, and finished eighth in the final point standings.
+Benny joined the NASCAR circuit full-time in 1970 with crew chief John Hill.
+He had 23 top-ten finishes in 45 races, a pole at Langley Field Speedway, and finished eighth in the final point standings.
 He raced the No. 72 car for L.G.
 DeWitt/DeWitt Racing.

-Parsons had 18 top-10 finishes in 35 starts in 1971, including his first win at South Boston Speedway.
+Parsons had eighteen top-ten finishes in 35 starts in 1971, including his first win at South Boston Speedway.
 He finished eleventh in the points.

-In 1972 he had 19 top-10 finishes in 31 races.
+In 1972, he had nineteen top-ten finishes in 31 races.
 He finished fifth in the final points standings.

-In 1973 he won the NASCAR Winston Cup Series Championship with only one win, even though David Pearson won eleven races (but Pearson only entered eighteen events).
-Parsons' consistency likely won him the championship: he had 21 top-10 and 15 top-5 finishes in the 28 events.
-His improbable return to the track after an early crash cemented his championship at Rockingham, North Carolina.
-He saw his championship hopes start to fade as he was involved in a lap 13 crash and his car was heavily damaged.
+In 1973, he won the NASCAR Winston Cup Series Championship with only one win, even though David Pearson won eleven races, although Pearson had only entered eighteen events.
+Parsons' consistency likely won him the championship: he had 21 top-ten and fifteen top-five finishes in the 28 events.

+His improbable return to the track after an early crash cemented his 1973 championship at Rockingham, North Carolina.
+He saw his championship hopes start to fade as he was involved in a lap thirteen crash and his car was heavily damaged.
 He took to the pits to muster whatever he could out of the car and hope for a top five finish in the final standings.
 The rest of the garage was hoping to see the underdog unseat the mighty Richard Petty and joined in to help Parsons' crew put the car back together.
 Parsons miraculously got back on the track 136 laps later and completed enough laps to finish 25th and take the 1973 championship.
 Richard Petty, with the championship in his sights after winning the pole and seeing Parsons' accident, had engine trouble and was relegated to a 35th-place finish.
 The poor performance dropped Petty all the way to fifth in the final standings, as Cale Yarborough took the runner up spot on the season with his third-place effort.
-He finished 67 points behind the champion.
+Yarborough finished 67 points behind the champion.

-Parsons also became the only person to win both ARCA and NASCAR championships.
+Parsons became the only person to win both ARCA and NASCAR championships.

-Parsons finished between third and fifth in the final points standings from 1974 to 1980 and won the 1975 Daytona 500.
+Parsons finished between third and fifth in the final points standings from 1974 to 1980, and won the 1975 Daytona 500.
 He switched to the No. 27 entry for M.C.
 Anderson starting in 1979.